 Or you can just relax in one of the city’s many spas.
 There’s no wrong way to enjoy Scottsdale.
 The only mistake is not visiting at all.

 OLD WEST HANGOUTS

 - The renowned Heard Museum is known for its exceptional Native American art and culture, both contemporary and historical.
-Every February, the Heard hosts the annual World Championship Hoop Dance Competition and hosts the Heard Museum Guild Indian Fair & Market each March.
+Every February, the Heard hosts the annual World Championship Hoop Dance Competition and every March, they host the Heard Museum Guild Indian Fair & Market each March.

-- Scottsdale’s Country Western bars are a highlight for visitors who enjoy live music and colorful ambiance.
+- Scottsdale’s Country Western bars are perfect for visitors who enjoy live music and a colorful ambiance.
 Old Town’s Rusty Spur Saloon is filled with cowboy memorabilia and a few barstools, perfect for having a laugh with your friends.
 The Handlebar J Restaurant & Saloon has live music, headlining the famous Herndon Brothers Band Wednesday through Sunday.
-The menu includes delicious fall-off-the-bone barbeque pork ribs and “BunkHouse Fare” of cowboy steaks, burgers, corn-on-the-cob, and biscuits with honey-butter.

 - Frank Lloyd Wright’s Taliesin West is as legendary as the architect himself.
 The natural beauty of the Sonoran Desert inspired him to settle down here each winter season, which led him to eventually open an architectural school, Taliesin West.
 Today, daily tours are available for those who’d like to peek inside Wright’s ingenious designs and innate ability to seamlessly blend indoor and outdoor spaces.